Is Client-Side Image Compression Safe?

 Browser Memory and CPU Usage

+All processing happens within the browser sandbox, which means image size, device performance, and available memory directly affect compression reliability and speed.
 On high-end devices, this is rarely an issue.
-On low-powered mobile devices, it can cause slowdowns or browser crashes if not handled carefully.
+On low-powered mobile devices, large image files can cause slowdowns or browser crashes if not handled carefully.

 Privacy Benefits of Client-Side Image Compression